AI Glossary

 Chatbot Automation

 Using AI-powered chatbots to automatically handle conversations with users, often for customer service or information inquiries.
-This can reduce the need for human agents for routine interactions.
+This can reduce the need for human agents for routine interactions, improving efficiency.

 ChatGPT

 A popular conversational AI model created by OpenAI.
-It is known for its ability to generate human-like text in response to a wide range of prompts and questions.
+It is known for its ability to generate human-like text in response to a wide range of prompts and questions, enabling natural language interactions.

 Chief AI Officer (CAIO)